beoRich/rich-darts/README.md

 # About

-A webapp to track a Darts Game, written in Rust for frontend and backend via dixous.
+A webapp to track a Darts Game, written in Rust for frontend and backend via dioxus.
 Currently under development